 As the name suggests, the hybrid work model implies a combined employee’s schedule that has both teleworking with in-office time in it.
 In some cases, the company even leaves it for their employees to decide whether they want to come work in the office or would rather stay at home.
 But, of course, there is no universal hybrid model fit for every possible working scenario.
 You will have to find your own balance between each individual employee’s personal needs and your company’s performance goals.

-As things stand, many world-renowned, i.a., Quora and Dropbox, have chosen hybrid work as their primary business model.
+As things stand, many world-renowned, i.a., Quora and Dropbox, have chosen hybrid work environment as their primary business model.
 Now it’s your turn to decide what the future of your work will be and whether or not you’re going to heed the views of your employees on the matter.

 Trending Hybrid Work Models